A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare

-Yet Mencius, my favorite Chinese philosopher among those commemorated, held it wiser to seek Humanity and Duty than a simple profit that will turn destructive.
-Humanity, Duty and Learning: those priorities could secure us a more certain abundance.
+Yet Mencius, my favorite Chinese philosopher among those commemorated, held it wiser to seek Humanity and Duty than a simple profit that could turn destructive.
+Humanity, Duty and Learning: those priorities could secure us a more dependable abundance.

 After all, what are our incentives today?
 Could we profit from WeaponWorld by perfecting it?
 Criminal expediency.
 Could PeaceWorld threaten our livelihood without additional return, could it be too difficult and dangerous?
 Cruel and gutless denial.
 Could world peace fail to emerge until humanity 2.0 had, as perfectly suited for it as our version is not?
 Circular reasoning to dodge personal responsibility.
-Appraise our common motives here without mercy, the way a panhandler might finger his pocket change to add it up by drizzly twilight.
+Appraise our common motives here without mercy, the way a panhandler might finger his pocket change in order to add it up by drizzly twilight.

 Of course, we will need other things.

 · A brace of peace religions that go hand in hand.
 Are you some religious fanatic preaching exclusion and brutality in the name of God?
 No-one will listen to you any longer; you’re fired!

 · A World Militia on the Swiss plan that would let each of us defend home, hometown and homeland against any Aggressor.
 It would put an end to organized crime and armed aggression in every community that signed up for it.

-· A World Agora of info politics and Learning that would operate upwards from the grass roots, as reliable as municipal water, coordinated by computer and more responsive than our familiar politico/info/entertainment lashups.
+· A World Agora of info politics and Learning that would operate upwards from the grass roots, as reliable as municipal water, coordinated by computer and far more responsive than our familiar politico/info/entertainment lashups.

 · An advanced degree for each child by puberty, the way we honor musical prodigies today.
 Most children would be prodigies in at least one topic of their choosing if we encouraged the full range of their interests and quashed them no longer.

 · Guaranteed public health: enough food, clothing, shelter and care for everyone.
 Simply because.
 As I describe it further on, a practical charity.
 We’d be sharing the wealth of Geneva here, not the poverty of Mogadishu — both magnified to planetary proportions.
 Enough basic necessities to satisfy everyone's needs with a thousandfold left over.